tahossain42/data-analyst-test/INSTRUCTIONS.md

 # Samknows Data Analyst Tech Test

-Please add your solution code for the following questions.
+Please add your solution code for the following questions to `R/samknows_data_analyst_tech_test.R`.

 Throughout, the main things being assessed are:

-  * Design        e.g. variable names, code readability, having a logical flow and process
+* Design        e.g. variable names, code readability, having a logical flow and process, labeling of graphs
 * Data quality  e.g. paying attention to outliers, missing data etc.
-  * Explanations  e.g. justifying your approach
+* Explanations  e.g. justifying your approach, comments in the code file will be sufficient

+We are looking for a well-commented code file, and requested outputs saved in `output/`.

+Of course if you find it easier to use *rmarkdown* to provide explanations/justifications in a report format that will also be more than acceptable.

 ## 1 - Packages
 Load any relevant packages for reshaping data, joining, visualization, and handling datetimes.

-Consider carefully which packages you need to use.

 ## 2 - Data Import and Cleaning
 The files you will need are:

 * `data/download_speed_measurements.csv`
 * `data/upload_speed_measurements.csv`
 * `data/details_for_each_person.csv`

 Field descriptions are in `DATA_DICTIONARY.md`.

 a) Please import each of these files and combine them into a single table which:
     has the structure: person_id, country, city, type_of_broadband_connection, name_of_isp, average_download_speed,   average_upload_speed
     has 1 line per person (i.e. calculate a single average download and upload speed for each person) only contains people in the cities 'Samsville' and 'Databury' only contains download and upload measurements which have run successfully (i.e. put a filter on did_test_complete_successfully)